 Each and every day, in courtrooms across the country, St. Louis criminal defense arguments are made to judges about whether or not statements made by a suspect should be admitted into evidence.
 More often than not, that question comes down to whether or not the statement was made in violation of Miranda.
 These are critical arguments to be made, because the answer could very easily determine the outcome of the case (and therefore the difference between jail time and being set free).

 But this is why it is so very important to consult an attorney about such matters as soon as possible.
-The experienced St. Louis criminal defense attorneys at The Law Office of Jennifer Alter-Rieken have been helping people with their legal-related issues for years.
+The experienced St. Louis criminal defense attorneys at The Bankruptcy Company have been helping people with their legal-related issues for years.
 Our team of lawyers are prepared to fully explain your range of options, what exactly your rights are, how the process will likely play out, and give you the assurance that we will stand by your side from beginning to end.